Business is good, why rock the boat?

-Knowing how and why you differentiate is key.
+Knowing how and why you differentiate is key to target clients.
 Even the advice of agency owners have echoed if they were to set up again, they would go down the remote working route.
-I was always wary of being too vocal about we set up not to alienate clients but the world has changed and there are many companies building big things with teams all over the world - At least mine are in the same city and our meetings can end with a beer.
+I was always wary of being too vocal about how we set up not to alienate clients but the world has changed and there are many companies building big things with teams all over the world so we see it as a competitive advantage - At least my team are in the same city and our meetings can end with a beer.

 One thing was clear, there are too many agencies relying on their ‘award-winning’, look at me model as a differentiator.
 Maybe it worked years ago but when most of the industry tells you they are award-winning it loses its meaning pretty quickly.